China accuses US of devising tactics to suppress China despite improvement in relations

 “If the U.S. always says one thing and does another, where is its credibility as a major power?
 If the U.S. gets nervous and anxious when it hears the word ‘China,’ where is its confidence as a major power?” he said.
 “If the U.S. is obsessed with suppressing China, it will eventually harm itself."

+Wang also demanded that members of the U.N.
+Security Council stop blocking Palestine from becoming a member of the United Nations.

-Wang, a 70-year-old veteran diplomat who has earned Xi's trust, returned to the foreign minister's post last summer after his successor, Qin Gang, was abruptly dismissed without explanation after a half year on the job.
+The 70-year-old veteran diplomat, who has earned Xi's trust, returned to the foreign minister's post last summer after his successor, Qin Gang, was abruptly dismissed without explanation after a half year on the job.
 Wang is also the ruling Communist Party's top foreign affairs official, a more senior position that he moved to when Qin became foreign minister at the end of 2022.

-Wang also reiterated a Chinese call to make Palestine a full member of the United Nations.

 Analysts had speculated the Communist Party might use the weeklong meeting of the National People's Congress to name a new foreign minister, but that appeared off the table after an agenda released on the eve of the opening session did not include personnel changes.